-This policy has been developed to enable registrants to take an extended period away from work in order to balance their career with other commitments, responsibilities and interest.
+This policy has been developed to enable registrants to take an extended period of time away from work in order to balance their career with other commitments, responsibilities and interest.

-Reasons for a career break may include:
+Reasons for a career break may include:-

-- care and/or responsibility for children or other dependants requiring unpaid time away from work - personal study, training or development, requiring unpaid time away from work - secondment to a different role not covered by the RCT scopes of practice - taking a break from working in the UK (upon return registrants must be able to show they have kept up to date with their CPD whilst working overseas) - any other purpose agreed by the RCT e.g. overseas travel or voluntary work.
+- care and/or responsibility for children or other dependants requiring unpaid time away from work; or - personal study, training or development, requiring unpaid time away from work; or - secondment to a different role not covered by the RCT scopes of practice; or - taking a break from working in the UK (registrants must be able to show they have kept up their CPD through their work in a different country upon their return and 're-activation'); or - any other purpose agreed by the RCT e.g. overseas travel or voluntary work.

-Registrants who are planning to take a career break are required to notify the RCT using the 'Career Break Notification Form' and their 'career break' status will be noted on the register upon commencement of their break.
-Registrants must then complete the 'Return from Career Break Notification Form') on return to work so that their 'career break' status may be updated.
+Registrants who are planning to take a career break are required to notify the registrar using the 'Career Break Notification Form' (P&P document 03-21-12 0008) and their 'career break' status will be noted on the register upon commencement of their break.
+Registrants must then complete the 'Return from Career Break Notification Form' (P&P document 03-21-14 0145) on return to work and forward this to the RCT Registrar so that their 'career break' status may be updated.
 If the career break has spanned over two years, supporting information will also be required, by way of study documentation or training records.